UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

    * - `SOLWEIG analyzer <SOLWEIGAnalyzer>`
      - Plugin for plotting, statistical analysis and post-processing of model results from SOLWEIG.
 (PM)
+   * - `Spatial TC <SpatialTC>`
+     - Plugin to produce maps of thermal comfort indices using output from SOLWIEG and URock.
+(P)

 **Urban Energy Balance**